Longboat Key, FL

 - At the very northern end of the Island, off North Shore Road, is a tiny island referred to as Beer Can Island.
 Walk out onto the famous sandbar, hunt for starfish, or just sit back and enjoy some Florida sunshine.

-- Finish off your day by watching the amazing Longboat Key sunsets while relaxing on the beach.
+- Finish off your day impressively as it started by watching an amazing Longboat Key sunset while relaxing on the beach.

 Recent Blog Posts